The Crown season 6: Historical accuracy

 Episode 1 shows Princess Margaret attending Camilla's 50th birthday party in 1997, though she was not present at the event.
 The Queen is also keen for Camilla to not be viewed as "wicked", but there were reports that she once referred to her as "that wicked woman" in front of Charles.

 In episode 2, Mohamed Al-Fayed hires Italian paparazzo Mario Brenna to take photos of his son Dodi and Diana during their trip in the south of France; however, there is no evidence that Al-Fayed was behind this and Diana's biographer Tina Brown suggests that it was Diana herself who notified Brenna.
 The episode also suggests that news of Diana's relationship with Dodi broke during her trip to Bosnia and she was disturbed by the media enquiring about them, but in reality, the photos of them did not appear in the papers until a few days after the trip was over.

 Episode 3 features a scene during which Diana and Dodi are forced into the Repossi jewellery store in Monte Carlo while trying to escape a group of fans.
 In reality, Dodi visited the Paris branch of Repossi quietly and purchased a ring which he kept at his apartment, rather than at the Ritz hotel where he and Diana were staying, making the scene showing his proposal fictitious.

 Episode 4 focuses on the row within the royal family about whether or not Diana should have a public funeral, which Buckingham Palace denied ever happened.
 Another fictional plot involves Prince William going missing in Scotland for fourteen hours shortly after his mother's death.

+Episode 6 implies that the role of the Herb Strewer was still being carried out during the reign of Elizabeth II.
+However, since William IV, no other monarch has appointed a Herb Strewer.
+The last person to hold that post was Anne Fellowes, who fulfilled the role during the coronation of George IV in 1820.
+The other titles and posts mentioned are still in place today, although some have now become purely ceremonial.